osblinnikov/ultra-cloud/README.md

 Implementation of actors suitable for real-time, embedded and distributed systems

+This project is the refactoring and learning from mistakes in [airu project](https://github.com/airutech/airutech)

 The actors model suggests that every agent within the framework is a dynamic entity which communicates preferably only via message passing and can even create new agents.
 Parent actors can also serve only composition purpose without handling the actual workload.

 The simpicity, robustness and possibility of the clear remote monitoring of the developed system comes to the fore in real-time, embedded and distributed systems.